Maulik-Rajpara/bulb_plugin/README.md

-# bulb_plugin: ^0.0.1
+# bulb_plugin: ^0.0.2

-A Flutter package to control smart bulbs with color, size, and gesture support.
+A Flutter plugin to control smart bulbs with color, size, and gesture support.

 ## Features
 - Change bulb color dynamically